artus/voft/README.md

 npm run test:coverage
 ```

 This runs the tests and generates a coverage report.
-The coverage report is *not* saved, but is printed to the console.
 The tests will fail if the coverage is below 100% for all files.

 ### lint